-They say location is everything and as Monk Fryston Hall is ideally situated in the Vale of York just 3 miles from the A1(M) off the A63, this dog friendly hotel in Yorkshire is definitely a winner in that respect!
+They say location is everything and as Monk Fryston Hall is ideally situated in the Vale of York just 3 miles from the A1(M) off the A63, this dog friendly hotel is definitely a winner in that respect!
 This stunning hotel, that in parts dates back to the 12 century has much more than a convenient location going for it.
 For one thing it is set in 30 acres of gardens and woodland, – perfect for walking your dogs.
 Then there is the dog friendly lounge bar with open fires, (Maya and Lucia just loved snoozing in front of them!) oh, and the piano that plays itself, the Yorkshire hospitality, and maybe a stay here will even bring you luck – there is a wishing tree in the gardens!

 We booked through Pets Pyjamas as we had won a voucher in their Christmas competition.
 Although I had heard good things about the brand, I had never actually perused their site in detail before and was amazed as to how many dog friendly properties, both hotels and cottages they had on their site.
 It was really easy to navigate too, with filters for 1/2/3 dogs etc which is so useful, as if you own more than one pooch you will know just how frustrating it can be when you find the ideal accommodation only to realise when booking that it accepts only one dog!
 We quicky decided on Monk Fryston Hall, it sounded perfect for Lucia’s first trip away and being in January we didn’t want to go too far afield.